Henry Blackall: Legal appointments

 In 1919, Blackall was appointed Crown Counsel in Kenya and a member of the Legislative Council in 1920.

 In 1923, he was appointed Crown Counsel in Nigeria.
 He served in Nigeria until 1931 and acted as solicitor general for various periods.
 He then served as Attorney General in Cyprus from 1932 to 1936 and then in the Gold Coast from 1936 to 1943.
 He was made a Queen's Counsel while serving in Cyprus.

 In 1943 he was appointed Chief Justice of Trinidad and Tobago and President of the West Indian Court of Appeal.

 At the end of World War II, in 1946, he was appointed Chief Justice of Hong Kong replacing Sir Atholl MacGregor.
 In 1948, he was appointed President of the West African Court of Appeal.

 Retirement and death

 Blackall retired in 1951 and pursued his interest in genealogy, writing at least two books on the subject: The Butlers of County Clare and The Galweys & Gallweys of Munster.
-In 1976 was living in Cyprus.
+In 1976 he was living in Cyprus.

 He was conferred an Honorary LLD by Dublin University.
 He died in 1981 in Nicosia, Cyprus.